VGPATEL256/RPharma2020/Exercises/05_deep_learning_for_cancer_immunotherapy.md

   - **Q1**: `model %>% summary` will tell you.
 280,623 at default
     architecture
-  - **Q2**: Because of the high model complexicity, we are over-fitting
+  - **Q2**: Because of the high model complexity, we are over-fitting
   - **Q3**: It randomly masks updating of some weights aiming at avoiding overfitting.
 In the script drop out is set to 0, try changing it to 0.1 … 0.5